-The keeping of carriage and buggy horses is for the sole purpose of providing the primary means of transportation as an accessory use to a residential dwelling.

-- A maximum of one (1) horse per acre, up to four (4) horses, used for the sole purpose of providing the primary means of transportation shall be so kept. - 442.3 The minimum lot area shall be one (1) acre. - The carriage horses shall be kept within a fully-enclosed building with a durable floor surface that can withstand the wear associated with the weight and movement of horses without failure (portable storage shed floors are generally unsuitable for such purpose).
-The same building may also be used for the sheltering of additional carriage horses belonging to visitors. - 442.5 All outdoor pasture/recreation areas shall be maintained with a vegetated and stable surface and enclosed with fencing to provide for the containment of the animals.
+- The keeping of carriage and buggy horses is for the sole purpose of providing the primary means of transportation as an accessory use to a residential dwelling. - A maximum of one (1) horse per acre, up to four (4) horses, used for the sole purpose of providing the primary means of transportation shall be so kept. - 442.3 The minimum lot area shall be one (1) acre. - The carriage horses shall be kept within a fully-enclosed building with a durable floor surface that can withstand the wear associated with the weight and movement of horses without failure (portable storage shed floors are generally unsuitable for such purpose).
+The same building may also be used for the sheltering of additional carriage horses belonging to visitors. - All outdoor pasture/recreation areas shall be maintained with a vegetated and stable surface and enclosed with fencing to provide for the containment of the animals.
 Any fence shall be located at least five feet (5') from all property lines.
-(Amended by Ordinance No. 17-02, 09/11/17) - All animal wastes shall be properly stored and disposed of so as not to be objectionable at the site's property line.
-All animals, their housing and their outdoor pasture/recreation areas shall be properly maintained so as not to become a nuisance to adjoining properties.
-(Amended by Ordinance No. 19-03, 06/03/2019) - The building for the keeping of such horses shall comply with all principal use setbacks. - The owner of the carriage horses shall exercise suitable control over the animals and shall not allow a nuisance condition to be created in terms of excessive noise, dirt or odor.
+(Amended by Ordinance No. 17-02, 09/11/17) - The owner shall submit written documentation of the methods for suitable disposal of animal waste to the Zoning Officer. - The building for the keeping of such horses shall comply with all principal use setbacks. - The owner of the carriage horses shall exercise suitable control over the animals and shall not allow a nuisance condition to be created in terms of excessive noise, dirt or odor.